Get 50% Discount Offer 26 Days

 This command will retrieve the files contained in the specified archive and restore them to their original locations.

-3. Create a Compressed Tar Archive with Gzip
+3. Create a Compressed tar Commands Archive with Gzip

 You can compress the archive using gzip with the -z option.
-This command not only creates an archive but also compresses it, resulting in a smaller file size.
+This command creates and compresses an archive, resulting in a smaller file size.
 It is ideal for saving space when storing or transferring files.

 tar -czvf archive_name.tar.gz file1 file2 directory/